ring-lang/ring/marketing/pwct/README.md

 The previous screen shots uses PWCT 2.0 but, the same idea is implemented in the first generation of PWCT from 2011 (PWCT 1.8)

-These updates were enough to attract hundered thousands of developers to download the product and try it!
+These updates were enough to attract hundred thousands of developers to download the product and try it!

 ## The Disadvantages of the First Generation